rcushu/cse15l-lab-reports/labreports/labreport3.md

 government/Post_Rate_Comm
 ```

-`find -size` checks a directory for files that are either above or below a certain number of blocks (indicated by the + or - preceding the desired number of blocks).
-This is useful for finding files above or below certain sizes.
+`find -size` displays the directories or files that are either above or below a certain number of blocks (indicated by the + or - preceding the desired number of blocks) of the current directory.
+This is useful for finding files above or below certain block sizes.

 [Source](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/#)